ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 - memory (RAM): 16GB

-## Recommender System (bitte ab hier)
+## Recommender System

-Hardware and Software Instructions--> Das sind nur Platzhalter.
-Bitte entsprechend ausfüllen.
+Hardware and Software Instructions

 This code was tested on a system with the following specifications: